vtoch23/Portfolio-Python-Flask/README.md

 # Portfolio
-A portfolio of Python + Flask projects
+A portfolio of projects created with Python and Flask.

+Please install requirements and run app by executing: flask --app portfolio --debug run